The professional obligation of the teacher is to develop his or her professional skills and be informed of new developments in the education.

 Participation in continuing education is free of charge to teachers.
 Generally, schools and local authorities compensate for the transport and accommodation costs.
 A number of trainings, including the internal trainings and peer learning organised by schools, take place during school holidays.

-Professional standards for teachers have been developed for several professional levels, describing the opportunities for individual development of teachers.
+Professional qualification standards of teachers have been developed for several professional levels, describing the opportunities for individual development of teachers.
 Development of an electronic self-assessment instrument, which supports a teacher in determining his or her own training needs, have been developed and under implementation by the schools.

-The benefit of continuing education will be assessed yearly during performance appraisal interviews with the head of the school.
+The need for and benefit of continuing education will be assessed yearly during performance appraisal interviews with the head of the school.